osrf/gazebo_tutorials/haptix_comm/tutorial.md

 should be enough to check connectivity.
 If it is not working, there is a problem in network configuration, be sure that both are connected to the same network.

+**Second check:** ¿is the communication layer using the right network interface?
+Double check that you have set the `IGN_IP` properly in **both** Gazebo Linux server and Windows.
+In Windows this can be done from the Windows command line `echo %IGN_IP%`.
+To be completely sure, logout from your user session, login again and open Visual Studio.

-**Second check:** ¿is the Windows firewall affecting the communication?
+**Third check:** ¿is the Windows firewall affecting the communication?
 It can be disabled from the Windows Control Panel and try to launch the Visual Studio application again.

-**Third check:** ¿is the communication layer using the right network interface?
-Double check that you have set the IGN_IP properly.
-This can be done from the Windows command line `echo %IGN_IP%`.
-To be completely sure, logout from your user session, login again and open Visual Studio.

 **Fourth check:** ¿is the router cutting the communication?
 Several solutions:
 Login into the router, disable any kind of firewall.
 If you can not do that,